The Polish Review

 HOW TO SUBMIT ARTICLES: Manuscripts should be submitted in Microsoft Word via e-mail attachment to the Editor, Halina Filipowicz, at hfilipow@wisc.edu.
 The length of each submission should be 6,000 to 10,000 words plus notes, tables, etc. Each manuscript should include an abstract of approximately 250 words.
 Manuscripts are evaluated in a double-blind peer-review process on the basis of their originality, the scope of research, and the clarity of the thesis, presentation, and conclusions.

-Please remember that we are a peer-reviewed journal.
+Peer Review Policy: Please remember that we are a double-blind peer-reviewed journal.
 At times, this can slow down the “decision making” process, as we must hear back from our experts in the field before we can advise the author of acceptance, rejection, or acceptance upon revision of his or her article.
 Not only is peer review an important aspect of academic integrity in publishing, but it is also a sine qua non for a multi-disciplinary journal such as ours.
+The journal solicits five evaluations for each submission to give authors a wider range of scholarly commentary.
+Readers are primarily external, but given the size of the field of Polish studies, highly specialized articles maybe also be evaluated by members of the editorial board.

 Featured Articles